IBM/slack-wrench/packages/slackctl/README.md

 ## App Configuration File

-Use this file to define your app's oauth scopes, commands, and app urls you would normally do on your App's [configuration page](https://api.slack.com/apps).
+Use this file to define your app's oauth scopes, commands, and app urls you would normally manually set in your App's [configuration page](https://api.slack.com/apps).

 This file should be in the root of your project and be named one of `slack.config.yaml`, `slack.config.yml`, `slack.config.js`, or `slack.config.json`.